cjoudrey/graphql-schema-linter/README.md

 This rule will validate that input object values have a description.

+### `interface-fields-sorted-alphabetically`

+This rule will validate that all interface object fields are sorted alphabetically.

 ### `relay-connection-types-spec`

 This rule will validate the schema adheres to [section 2 (Connection Types)](https://facebook.github.io/relay/graphql/connections.htm#sec-Connection-Types) of the [Relay Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm).